 These courses are primarily aimed at students who have already taken Python programming courses, as well as good introductions to Calculus, Linear Algebra, and Statistics.
 Note that none of these courses are hard entry requirements, but you should expect to spend more time if you still need to study some of these topics on your own.
 For the maths topics we provide self-study modules, and there are several programming courses that you can take in parallel, as listed below.

 If you intend to follow ML1 and ML2 without prior Python programming experience, or you still feel a bit uncomfortable programming, we would recommend that you register for the minor AI instead.
 The minor will cover most of the same material as our electives, but we can offer more support and supervision for students learning both programming and machine learning at the same time.
-However, it does require full-time attendance and it's Dutch-only.
+However, this does require full-time time investment, has mandatory attendance and is only offered in Dutch.

 The elective courses below do not add up to 30EC, and cannot be considered an official minor program.
 But you may be able to combine them with other courses as electives in your bachelor.
 Ask your study adviser to help you get permission to put them on your diploma.
 Also realise that our courses cannot be used to fulfill entry requirements to the Master AI at the UvA.